ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Experiment

 \subsection{Main Experiment}

-The experimental results are presented in Table \ref{tab:acc-f1}.
-ZoFia demonstrates exceptional performance on both datasets, consistently outperforming existing zero-shot and few-shot baselines.
-On the fact-intensive PolitiFact dataset, ZoFia's advantages are particularly pronounced, with its accuracy (91.9\%) and F1-score (89.8\%) not only far exceeding other zero-shot methods but also surpassing all few-shot baselines by a substantial performance margin, proving its powerful efficacy in fact-checking tasks.
+ZoFia demonstrates exceptional performance on both datasets as shown in Table \ref{tab:acc-f1}, consistently outperforming existing zero-shot and few-shot baselines.
+On the fact-intensive PolitiFact dataset, ZoFia's advantages are particularly pronounced, with its accuracy (91.52\%) and F1-Score (87.88\%) not only far exceeding other zero-shot methods but also surpassing all few-shot baselines by a substantial performance margin.

 The detection task on the GossipCop dataset presents greater challenges, as its content often proves difficult to verify due to subjectivity and factual ambiguity.
-In this scenario, ZoFia achieves the highest F1-score (61.2\%), surpassing all baseline models.
-Although DKFND attains slightly higher accuracy, its F1-score is notably lower.
-In contrast, ZoFia's superior F1-score demonstrates more balanced and robust detection performance across both true and fake news categories while maintaining high precision.
+In this scenario, ZoFia achieves the highest F1-Score (61.22\%), surpassing all baseline models.
+Although DKFND attains slightly higher accuracy, its F1-Score is notably lower.
+In contrast, ZoFia's superior F1-Score demonstrates more balanced and robust detection performance across both true and fake news categories while maintaining high precision.

-The experimental results clearly indicate that as a zero-shot method, ZoFia consistently outperforms the vast majority of few-shot and zero-shot models, showcasing its advancement and practical utility.
+The results clearly show that as a zero-shot method, ZoFia consistently outperforms all zero-shot baselines and even most few-shot methods.
+Compared to only-LLM inference, ZoFia provides stable and substantial performance gains, demonstrating the superiority of its architecture.